lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_azure_storage.rst

         Lightly Azure Blob Storage config.

-6. Press save and ensure that at least the lights for List and Read turn green.
+6. Press save and ensure that all lights turn green.

 Uploading your data